This topic describes

 AggregateByTime.sbfsand select .

-Observe application output in the Application Output view.
+Observe tuples as they pass through the Output Streams view.
 The format is similar to the following:

 12:06:42 AvgOut stock=MSFT, TimeBasedAverage=26.05,

 start_time=2013-12-05 12:06:40.000-0500, end_time=2013-12-05 12:06:42.000-0500,

 If output rows are too long to see all the data, click a row to display its fields in the Display Fields pane below the table.

 Each row is an average for a group.
 The output fields represent the following, per window: